LSEG-API-Samples/Article.RDP.TypeScript.Node.FetchAPI/README.md

 }
 ```

-While the frontend JavaScript web developers have been using the Fetch API since 2015, the API has not been included in [Node.js](https://nodejs.org/en/) runtime environment.
-The backend JavaScript developers need to use the other libraries such as [the deprecated request module](https://www.npmjs.com/package/request), [postman-request](https://www.npmjs.com/package/postman-request), [axios](https://www.npmjs.com/package/axios), [Node Fetch module](https://www.npmjs.com/package/node-fetch), etc to make the HTTP request with Promise on Node server environment.
+While the frontend JavaScript web developers have been using the Fetch API since 2015, the API has not been included in the [Node.js](https://nodejs.org/en/) runtime environment.
+The backend JavaScript developers need to use the other libraries such as [the deprecated request module](https://www.npmjs.com/package/request), [postman-request](https://www.npmjs.com/package/postman-request), [Axios](https://www.npmjs.com/package/axios), [Node Fetch module](https://www.npmjs.com/package/node-fetch), etc to make the HTTP request with Promise on the Node server environment.

 Introduction in [Node version 17.5.0](https://nodejs.org/en/blog/release/v17.5.0/), the **native Fetch API** is now available as an **experimental feature** (thanks to [Undici](https://undici.nodejs.org/#/)).
 The [Node version 18.0.0](https://nodejs.org/en/blog/release/v18.0.0/) also enables this experimental fetch API  on the global scope by default.
 The backend JavaScript developers do not need to install extra fetch-like modules anymore.
 The frontend developers will be familiar with the server-side HTTP request code in Node.js.